 This is David’s 19th season as owner of the BC Lions Football Club after taking over the franchise in January 1997.
 In that time, David’s leadership has spearheaded the club’s growth into one of Canada’s most recognized and respected sports marketing brands.

 A member of the Canadian Football Hall of Fame in the Builder category (2012), David has overseen a Lions brand which has experienced exceptional growth in the area of corporate partnerships.
-Following the overwhelming success of the Grey Cup Festival in 2011, the Lions are set to host the 102nd Grey Cup Festival this November, the fourth time during David’s time as owner that the club has hosted the nation’s biggest annual sporting event.
+Following the overwhelming success of the Grey Cup Festivals in 2005 and 2011, the Lions played host the very successful 102nd Grey Cup last November, the fourth time during David’s time as owner that the club has hosted the nation’s biggest annual sporting event.

 Born in Montreal and growing up in Hamilton, David’s CFL roots date back to 1987 when he became the owner of the Hamilton Tiger-Cats.
 He has also served as chair of the CFL’s Board of Governors as well as the CFL's interim commissioner from March 2002 to November 2002.
 A leader among his peers on the Board of Governors, David’s efforts in recent years including his ownership of the Toronto Argonauts have stabilized the CFL and spurred its unprecedented popularity.

 David began his business career with the General Motors Acceptance Corporation in Hamilton, before advancing on to London Life Insurance.
 In 1969, he acquired William Orlick Limited, which subsequently became Orlick Industries Limited, a leading auto parts manufacturer.
 He was also the founding chairman of Hamilton Entertainment and Convention Facilities Inc., which includes the Hamilton Convention Centre, Hamilton Place and Copps Coliseum.